amouro/drupalden_iwakuni_2023/section-2.md

 <!--
-In the past, content editor were able to use IMCE to upload file and images to the server directly.
+In the past, content editors were able to use IMCE to upload files and images to the server directly.

-During the migration, we converted over 1,500 inline files sources into media types.

-Including image, document and embedded videos.
+During the migration, we converted over 1,500 inline file sources into media types, including images, documents, and embedded videos.

-This doesn't only make sure we have all files in the managed system, it also makes the system more secure.
+This not only ensures that all files are in the managed system, but also makes the system more secure.

 <b>Next slide >>>>></b>
 -->